Thubchen Lhakang Monastery

-Thubchen Lhakang Monastery (Nepali: थुबचेन गुम्बा, Thubchen Gumba or Gompa) is a 15th century Buddhist monastery located in Lo Manthang, Upper Mustang in Nepal.
+Thubchen Lhakang Monastery (Nepali: थुबचेन गुम्बा, Thubchen Gumba or Gompa) is a 15th-century Buddhist monastery located in Lo Manthang, Upper Mustang, Nepal.
 The monastery has ancient wall paintings drawn with hues of turquoise, malachite, cinnamon and gold.
 These walls were damaged but restored later by King Mahendra Trust for Nature Conservation and American Himalayan Foundation in 1999.